Is paying off your mortgage and living mortgage free really like having financial freedom?

 An expense breakdown is your first step to living within your means.
 When you live within your means, you will be able to save and create wealth.

-Below is a breakdown I created for my family, which includes my wife and daughter, for just “essential” expenses:
+Below is a breakdown I created for my family, which includes my wife and daughter, for mostly “essential” expenses:

 |Expense||Amount (per month)|

 |2 cell phones||$100|

 *Car loan – I don’t have a car loan, but, it’s my placeholder amount for having (buying) a car.
 As you can see, having a car is a big waste of money.
 After your mortgage, it’s about tied with condo fees for the next biggest expense when you include the related expenses of maintenance and insurance.

 ** Clothing – I have never kept track how much I spend on clothing because I buy it so infrequently.
 But, I guess you have to have some minimum amount of clothing as essential since we do normally wear clothes 🙂

-You can also see that to have your “basic” expenses covered, you need to earn almost $3,300 per month for a family of 3.
-This doesn’t include restaurants, vacations, daycare (which is about $1500 / month) if you have young kids, and other stuff.
+You can also see that to have your basic expenses covered, you need to earn almost $3,620 per month for a family of 3.
+This doesn’t include vacations, daycare (which is about $1500 / month) if you have young kids, and other stuff.

 So, living mortgage free isn’t financial freedom.
 Not by a long shot.

-So, living mortgage free isn’t close to financial freedom, but, what it does is increase your job opportunities because you can take lower paying jobs and still survive.
+So, living mortgage free isn’t close to financial freedom, but, what it does is increase your job opportunities because you can take a wider range of jobs and still survive.

 When you finally cover all your basic expenses, what it does is lift a huge weight off of you mentally.

 Think about it, when your basic expenses are covered, you don’t need to worry about pleasing your boss and keeping your job.
 If you hate your boss or job, you can leave.

-You can really take whatever job you like if it’s at least $24 / hour.
-Because whatever you make, it’s your disposable income for the “fun” expenses like going out to the restaurant, vacations, or whatever.
+You can really take whatever job you like.
+Because whatever you make, it’s your disposable income for the “fun” expenses like vacations, basketball game, concert, or whatever.